Table of Contents

-Natural Dharma Fellowship has chosen to create Wonderwell Mountain Refuge as an alcohol-free environment so as to support the health and well-being of all of its guests.
+Natural Dharma Fellowship has chosen to create Wonderwell Mountain Refuge as an alcohol-free environment to support the health and well-being of all of its guests.
 Alcohol is not permitted on the premises except upon prior arrangement for private group retreats.
 During special Vajrayana feast practices alcohol is permitted in the main meditation hall only.

 *Does not apply to personal retreats.

-There are no phones in guest bedrooms.
+There are no phones or wi-fi in guest bedrooms.
 You may provide our main telephone number to those who may need to reach you: (603) 763.0204.
 If you receive a non-emergency phone call, we will post the message on the guest message board.
-If you get an emergency message, we will find you and deliver it promptly.
+If you receive an emergency message, we will find you and deliver it promptly.
 If at any time during your retreat you have a personal emergency (related to your own or a family member’s health) please contact the retreat manager immediately.

 Wonderwell is a smoke-free facility and grounds.
 No smoking is permitted in the building or anywhere on the premises.